 - Understand how much coverage you need.
 The best way to estimate your coverage is to use a life insurance calculator and answer a few quick questions.
 It only takes a few seconds and it’s extremely helpful to see how cost effective life insurance can be.

-- Get a quote.
-Request a free, no-obligation quote in seconds.
+- Get an estimate.
+Request a free, no-obligation estimate in minutes.
 It will show you how much you could expect to pay each month for coverage.

 - Get covered.
 If the estimated monthly payment works for you, the process to apply for coverage can take less than 10 minutes.
 Once you complete it, Ladder always gives you an instant decision.
 If you accept an offer, coverage will begin immediately and you can cancel your policy at any time, no questions asked.
 Also worth noting is that Ladder’s life insurance is dynamic — so you can apply to ladder your coverage (and payments) up or down as life evolves and your needs change.